 The trajectory of systematic quantitative classification

-The literature on quantitative urban morphology offers a wide selection of proposed methods of classification of urban form, ranging from typologies to taxonomies and from city to buildings scales (as per the unit of analysis).
+The literature on quantitative urban morphology offers a wide selection of proposed methods of classification of urban form, ranging from flat typologies to hierarchical taxonomies and from city to buildings scales (as per the unit of analysis).
 However, if we want to focus on the methods following similar aims as this research, we find that there are not many methods, which would come close to OCM.
 This section presents a trajectory of relevant models, focusing here mostly on urban morphology rather than RS, between the years 2007 and 2020.
 The earlier work [@herold2002; @barnsley1996] is seen as too distant from the current research, likely due to the scarce data and tools availability.

 The first relevant method proposed by @dogrusoz2007 attempts to classify urban form based on satellite imagery using automatic extraction of building footprints followed by a cluster analysis of the structure of minimum spanning tree between buildings.
 The resulting classification can determine whether neighbourhoods tend to be organized or unorganized as illustrated in figure .
 As such, it makes the first step towards the detection of different patterns, which is naturally relatively distant from OCM in some of the criteria.